jo780-full/jo780-full/README.md

 </div>

 ## About Me:
--I'm a Student in a 3rd year  CSE at Dayanada Sagar College of Engineering
+-I'm a Student in my final year  CSE at Dayanada Sagar College of Engineering
 - 🌱 I’m currently learning about  Explainable AI, Mobile Development and Deep Learning
 - 👯 I’m looking to collaborate on anything, I can get my hands on.